-- 1. Prior to daily operations, an RPAS Wilco site survey shall be consulted.
-MAAC endorses the use of a single shared RPAS Wilco site survey provided: - a.
+1. Prior to daily operations, an RPAS Wilco site survey shall be consulted.
+MAAC endorses the use of a single shared RPAS Wilco site survey provided:

+- a.
 A new site survey is conducted/checked at least once every 56 days (NAV CANADA schedule), and if there are changes the updated site survey is made available to all members. - b.
-All site survey information is readily available to all RPAS pilots on site (electronically or in print).
+All site survey information is readily available to all RPAS pilots on site (electronically or in print). - c.

-- c.
 Prior to each flying session, members must check Aviation NOTAM for critical flight safety information, or changes to airspace or aerodromes.
-At least one member shall check the Aviation NOTAM for Gatineau (CYND) using either the NAV CANADA website or RPAS Wilco.
-They may share the results with other site users either verbally, electronically or in print.
-Every member is still responsible to ensure they have the latest NOTAM information in some fashion.
 Members may share NOTAM information verbally or in print with other members at the site. - d.
 Members must confirm there are no changes to site layout affecting distances to unsheltered bystanders - e.
 Members must each visually confirm no changes to site obstructions, local obstacles and that weather conditions stipulated in any MAAC requirements are met. - 2.
-The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'AGL if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and - d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.
+The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'agl if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and - d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.

-NOTE - there is no aviation weather available for Les Ailerons so RPAS pilots may estimate cloud ceilings and visibility, provided they do so in good faith understanding the purpose of weather limits is to ensure we can see approaching full-scale aircraft.
+NOTE - RPAS pilots may estimate cloud ceilings and visibility, provided they do so in good faith understanding the purpose of weather limits is to ensure we can see approaching full-scale aircraft.

 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
 Members shall not operate an RPAS at night unless it is brightly lit, weighs less than 25kg, and remains below 400'agl.
-Members shall use the Gatineau weather channel time to determine legal night. - 5.
+Members shall use the Granby weather channel time to determine legal night. - 5.
+There is no maximum for formation flying but if there is more than 4 airplanes flying each pilot must have a spotter.
 Pilots may fly in formation provided they agree to do so. - 6.
-See diagrams below for normal site set-up areas such as parking, spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
-The MAAC required buffer distances at this site are: - a.
+See Diagram for site set-up: parking, spectator areas, pit, and start-up/run-up areas.
+MAAC required minimum buffer distances are 7m flight line to pilot stations, 10m to pits, 30m to spectator and parking - 7.
+MAAC required buffer distances are variable and at this site are: - a.
 7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking.